Mode analysis of Nambu-Goldstone modes in U(1) charged first-order relativistic viscous hydrodynamics: Introduction

-We organize this paper as follows.
-First, we construct the generating functional for a global U(1) theory by formally integrating out the fast modes.
-The form of this functional is constrained by various conditions inherent in the UV theory, such as unitarity and the Kubo-Martin-Schwinger (KMS) symmetry, as discussed in Sec.~\ref{sec:fast}.
-In this section, we also review the ambiguity related to field redefinitions and rest frames.
+This paper is organized as follows.
+In Sec.~\ref{sec:fast}, we construct the generating functional for a global $U(1)$ theory underlying hydrodynamics by formally integrating out fast modes.
+The structure of this functional is constrained by unitarity, KMS symmetry, and other properties of the UV theory.
+In Sec.~\ref{fielddef}, we also review the role of field redefinitions and rest-frame ambiguities.

-In Sec.~\ref{ngbaction}, we introduce collective modes, i.e., the hydrodynamical modes, into the UV generating functional as the nonlinear realization of symmetries associated with external fields.
-We derive the quadratic action for the NG modes and eliminate redundant variables by solving the constraint equations, such as number conservation and the continuity equation.
+In Sec.~\ref{ngbaction}, we examine the symmetry breaking structure in the presence of a local thermal ensemble.
+We introduce hydrodynamical modes as the NG modes associated with the spacetime and $U(1)$ symmetries.
+We derive their quadratic action and eliminate redundant degrees of freedom using the conservation laws.

-Sec.~\ref{sec:md} is devoted to the mode analysis for neutral and U(1)-charged fluids.
-We carefully determine the dispersion relation while keeping track of the order in the gradient expansion.
-In Sec.~\ref{gfsec}, we compute the Green’s functions for the most general U(1)-charged fluid.
-By focusing on the analytical structure of the retarded Green’s function, we derive the bound on the sound speed and discuss the causality issue.
+Section~\ref{sec:md} is devoted to mode analysis in both neutral and $U(1)$-charged fluids.
+We carefully derive the dispersion relations while keeping track of the gradient expansion.
+In Sec.~\ref{gfsec}, we compute Green’s functions for the general $U(1)$-charged fluid and examine the analytic structure of the retarded propagators, deriving sound speed bounds and causality constraints.

-Finally, we present our conclusions in the last section.
-Several useful equations are summarized in App.~\ref{app:usfleqs}, and a review of one-dimensional Brownian motion in a harmonic potential is provided in App.~\ref{appBM}.
+We conclude with a summary and outlook.
+For the reader’s convenience, we provide a translation table comparing our hydrodynamical notation with that of Ref.~\cite{Kovtun:2019hdm} in App.~\ref{notationdiff}.
+Appendix~\ref{app:usfleqs} collects useful thermodynamic identities, and App.~\ref{appBM} provides a pedagogical review of Brownian motion in a harmonic potential.